Marika Nakamura: Promotion history

 Note: All ranks are women's professional ranks.

 Titles and other championships

 Nakamura has appeared in women's major title match three times, but has yet to win a major title.
 She was the challenger for the 17th Kurashiki Tōka Cup title in 2009, the 34th Women's Ōshō title in 2012 and the 40th Women's Meijin title in 2013.

+Personal life

+Nakamura is married to professional shogi player Shōta Chida.
+The pair got married in September 2023.
+In September 2025, Nakamura announced that she had given birth to the couple's first child, a daughter.